Call Now 24/7 - Free Consultation! 844-686-5397

 Bethlehem Birth Injury Lawyer

-According to the Centers for Disease Control and Prevention’s (CDC) National Center for Health Statistics (NCHS), the ten leading causes of infant death in 2021 (congenital malformations, low birth weight, sudden infant death syndrome, unintentional injuries, maternal complications, cord and placental complications, bacterial sepsis of newborn, respiratory distress of newborn, diseases of the circulatory system, and intrauterine hypoxia and birth asphyxia) accounted for 66.2% of all infant deaths in the United States.
+According to the Centers for Disease Control and Prevention’s (CDC) National Center for Health Statistics (NCHS), the ten leading causes of infant death in 2023 accounted for 65.3% of all infant deaths in the United States.
+These include congenital malformations, low birth weight, sudden infant death syndrome, unintentional injuries, maternal complications, bacterial sepsis of newborn, cord and placental complications, respiratory distress of newborn, intrauterine hypoxia and birth asphyxia, and diseases of the circulatory system.

 Birth injuries in Bethlehem, PA, can arise from various causes.
 However, some common factors can contribute to the occurrence, including: